LinhMuks-DFox/mxscript/document/ffi.md

     3. It gathers all arguments from index 1 onwards into a `std::vector<MXObject*>`.
     4. It generates code to call the `MXFFICallArgv` constructor with this vector.
     5. It generates a direct LLVM `call` to `printf_wrapper`, passing the fixed argument first, followed by the pointer to the new `MXFFICallArgv` object.
+    6. Immediately after the wrapper returns, it emits a call to `MXFFICallArgv_destructor` to release the packed arguments object.

 ## 4\.
 C++ API & Implementation Contract